 Some viruses are oncogenic and predispose to certain cancers:

-Some viral disorders can be diagnosed clinically (eg, by well-known viral syndromes such as measles, rubella, roseola infantum, erythema infectiosum, and chickenpox) or epidemiologically (eg, during epidemic outbreaks such as influenza).
+Some viral disorders can be diagnosed clinically (eg, by well-known viral syndromes such as measles, rubella, roseola infantum, erythema infectiosum, and chickenpox) or epidemiologically (eg, during epidemic outbreaks such as influenza, norovirus infection, and mumps).
 Definitive laboratory diagnosis is necessary mainly when specific treatment may be helpful or when the agent may be a public health threat (eg, HIV).
-Typical hospital laboratories can test for some viruses, but for less common disorders (eg, rabies, Eastern equine encephalitis), specimens must be sent to state health laboratories or the Centers for Disease Control and Prevention.
+Typical hospital laboratories can test for some viruses, but for less common disorders (eg, rabies, Eastern equine encephalitis, human parvovirus B19), specimens must be sent to state health laboratories or the Centers for Disease Control and Prevention.

 Progress in the use of antiviral drugs is occurring rapidly.
 Antiviral chemotherapy can be directed at various phases of viral replication: It can interfere with viral particle attachment to host cell membranes or uncoating of viral nucleic acids, inhibit a cellular receptor or factor required for viral replication, or block specific virus-coded enzymes and proteins that are produced in the host cells and that are essential for viral replication but not for normal host cell metabolism.

 Antiviral drugs are most often used therapeutically or prophylactically against herpesviruses (including cytomegalovirus—see Herpesviruses), respiratory viruses (see Respiratory Viruses), and HIV (see Human Immunodeficiency Virus (HIV)).
 However, some drugs are effective against many different kinds of viruses.
 Some drugs active against HIV are used for other viral infections such as hepatitis B.